xyproto/onthefly/README.md

-browserspeak
+Browserspeak
 ============

-Go library for generating HTML and CSS, so you don't have to see the &lt;tags>
+Go library for generating HTML and CSS, so you don't have to

+!browserspeak.png!